Explore Identity. Become an Advocate for Positive Social and Environmental Change.

 - recognize their voices as leaders

-- be able to identify ways to take action on our campus and our greater Tacoma community to enact positive change
+- be able to identify ways to take action at PLU, our greater Tacoma community, and beyond to enact positive change

 Below are a few examples of social justice programs that have occurred in the past!
 If you have an idea for a wing or hall program, contact your Resident Assistant to see about planning it!